Getting started with Docker on your VPS (Tutorial)

 Step 3.
 Some post-installation configurations

-Now that Docker is installed, let’s take a moment make a few quality-of-life improvements.
+Now that Docker is installed, let’s take a moment to make a few quality-of-life improvements.
 These will help make Docker a little easier to use on a day-to-day basis:

 - Enable Docker to start automatically after a reboot.